Informed by the experiences of five Taos businesses, this handbook can help rural merchants launch online stores. Read more

-“Creative arts are essential in terms of getting us through hard times,” says Matt Thomas, director of the PASEO Project in Taos and one of the community leaders helping to spearhead a new effort to fill vacant downtown storefronts with the work of local artists.
+“Creative arts are essential in terms of getting us through hard times,” says Matt Thomas, director of the Paseo Project in Taos and one of the community leaders who helped to spearhead an initiative with local artists last summer.
 “Art creates inspiration, new perspectives, wonder, hope.
 We need those perspectives now.
 As we get bogged down in doom and gloom, art has the power of drawing us up, letting us see through the fear.”

-Windows on the Future—a collaboration between the PASEO Project, Vital Spaces, 516 ARTS, Falling Colors, Creative Santa Fe, and the LOR Foundation—seems tailor-made for the COVID era, when downtown life has come to a standstill and the future has never seemed so uncertain.
+Windows on the Future—a collaboration between the Paseo Project, Vital Spaces, 516 ARTS, Falling Colors, Creative Santa Fe, and supported with funding from the LOR Foundation—was tailor-made for the COVID-19 era, when downtown life had come to a standstill and the future seemed so uncertain.

-In fact, says Thomas, the idea was in the works before the pandemic arrived.
-COVID-19 just fast-tracked it.
+In fact, the idea—to fill vacant storefront windows with the work of local artists—was in the works even before the pandemic arrived.
+COVID-19 just fast-tracked it, Thomas says.

 “Our downtown was already struggling,” Thomas says.
-Of the ten vacant Taos storefronts that will house art installations, he estimates that half were empty before COVID swept in and shuttered the rest.
+Of the 20 vacant Taos storefronts that housed art installations last June, he says several were empty before COVID-19 swept in and shuttered the rest.
 But suddenly, in the face of social distancing and stay-at-home orders, he and others found themselves wondering what would happen when the orders were lifted.
 “Will our town be hollowed out?”

 The idea to host Windows on the Future in Taos emerged as part of a larger conversation about how to create excitement around what Thomas calls a “complex but beautiful place.”